 Frank Yorkston - Aldwick Baptist Church

 This brilliant team of visitors make our world a better place to be by helping us to explore and unpick some of the themes we have been learning about during our collective worship time.
 They share their own unique refection and interpretations of scripture and help us to think about what this may mean for the way we liver our lives.
 The children always look forward to their visits and especially enjoy the fun that they bring to our times of collective worship.
 We are really grateful for all our visitors contribute to our learning community.

-It is important to us that the children are as involved in our acts of worship as possible and so we have introduced a Worship Team who work with Mrs Sharp.
-This group meet regularly, often with our foundation governors, to help plan some of the key events during the school year such as Acts of Remembrance, Harvest, Easter and Christmas.
+It is really important to us that the children are as involved in our acts of worship as possible and so we have introduced a Worship Team who work with Mrs Rinaldi and Jess.
+This group meet weekly, often with our foundation governors, to help plan some of the key events during the school year such as Acts of Remembrance, Harvest, Easter and Christmas.